nsidc/qgreenland/doc/user/how-to/adding-data.md

 Once the QGreenland Core package is downloaded and extracted onto a user’s computer, it is fully customizable by the user.
 One can add new data, delete layers within QGreenland, or make changes.
-Saving the project will update the `qgreenland.qgs` project file.
+Saving the project will update the `qgreenland.qgz` project file.
 If you do not want to overwrite the original project version, simply save your updated project using a new filename via **Save As...** You can create as many different projects as you like, adding or removing data from the downloaded QGreenland